iRewiewer/DOSKEY_Manager/README.md

 |-------------------------------------|------------------------------------|

 # Changelog
+## v2.14
++ Added detection for all folders created inside the 'backgrounds' folder so that the user may use 'bg -type \<name of folder>' to choose a random background inside that specific folder.

 ## v2.09
 + Added 'version' command
 + Added a bunch of linux-like aliases for existing windows commands